 Orange, NSW

 Chardonnay thrives in cool climates, which is what makes Orange such great wine country.
-Colder conditions combined with some of the highest altitude in Australia create chardonnays that are delicate, showing citrus, melon and apple flavours with excellent acidity.
+Colder conditions and some of Australia's highest altitudes create chardonnays that are delicate, showing citrus, melon and apple flavours with excellent acidity.

 Tumbarumba, NSW

-This cool-climate region is fast gaining a reputation as a premium chardonnay producer.
+This cool-climate region has built a reputation as a premium chardonnay producer.
 With many other wineries sourcing fruit from this region, these wines are highly regarded for their pure fruit flavours, natural acidity and minerality.

-Try: Moppity Vineyards, Nick O’Leary Wines, McWilliam’s Wines, Courabyra Wines
+Try: Coppabella of Tumbarumba, Nick O’Leary Wines, Moppity Vineyards, Courabyra Wines

 Adelaide Hills, SA

-This bucolic region so close to Adelaide has carved a place for itself as an ideal home for a number of varieties, including chardonnay.
+This pretty region so close to Adelaide is an ideal home for a number of varieties, including chardonnay.
 A diversity of sites across the region’s undulating landscape and cool climate produce wines of structure, intensity and length.

-Try: Pike + Joyce, Shaw + Smith, Tapanappa, Bird in Hand
+Try: Shaw + Smith, Bird in Hand, Tapanappa, The Lane.

 The warmer climate of the Hunter Valley has long produced exceptional chardonnay.
 Typically showing stone fruit flavours, creamy cashew, spice and nut from oak maturation, these much-loved wines unmistakably reveal their regionality.